-Yeeply has have compiled this detailed guide in case it’s your first time and you want to know how to create an account in Play Store or what you should do to publish an app.
+Yeeply has compiled this detailed guide in case it’s your first time and you want to know how to create an account in the Play Store or what you should do to publish an app.
 Discover how to publish an Android app step by step.

 How to upload your app to Google Play step by step

 Once you have uploaded several applications, you will see that the process becomes easier.
 However, publishing an application for the first time can be intimidating if you are not acquainted with the process.

 Google Play has a number of rules and requirements that you must fulfil to make sure that your app will eventually reach users.
 Please, take account of our advice.